simsam8/idd-solafune/report/report.md

 We have used this github repo as a baseline for our pipeline.[^2]

+## Pre-processing

+- Generate masks/labels from competition data
+- Apply image augmentations
+- normalize image using mean and std calculated from training images. depends on number of channels used.

+## Post-processing

+- scoring threshold of 0.5.
+- A minimum area 10000 to count valid masks.

 [^2]: [Basline pipeline by motokimura](https://github.com/motokimura/solafune_deforestation_baseline)

 ## Vision Transformer